ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 #### `config` and `overrides`

+<span class="notes">**Note:** The [Arm Mbed configuration system](https://os.mbed.com/docs/v5.7/tools/configuring-tools.html) customizes the compile time configuration of various Mbed components (targets, libraries and applications).
+Each component can define a number of configuration parameters.
+The values of these configuration parameters can then be overridden in various ways.</span>

 The list of _configs_ provide a way to modify the values of macros in child targets or in a project.
 Each configuration has a default value, as well as an optional macro name and help text.
-By default, the macro name will be the name of the config.
+By default, the macro name is the name of the config.
 For example:

 ```json
 "config": {